-If you have any questions, please contact our Internal Vice President, Charlotte Chesser (cchesser@umich.edu) and CC our Public Relations Officer, Maddy Bezzina (mbezzina@umich.edu).
+If you have any questions, please contact our Internal Vice President, Maddy Bezzina (mbezzina@umich.edu), and CC our Public Relations Officers Alessandra Hernandez (alessher@umich.edu) and Blake Deason (deasonb@umich.edu)

-The first interview, conducted with select members of the Council, focuses on your background, values, and perspective.
+The video submission and written application is asssesed by all members of the council individiually and focuses on your background, values, and perspective.
 This helps us get to know you as an applicant and understand how you think about topics like academic integrity, responsibility, and ethical decision-making.

 Applicants are encouraged to reflect on questions ahead of time, but we do not expect or want memorized responses.
-Please avoid reading from a script or note card during the interview.
+Please avoid reading from a script or note card.
 We’re looking for authentic, thoughtful, and concise answers that reflect how you think in the moment.
-This helps us ensure we can hear from everyone and move through all planned questions.
+This helps us ensure we can hear from everyone and move through all planned questions in a timely manner

 What perspectives, skills, or qualities would you contribute to our team?